codatio/codat-docs/blog/231115-put-bank-feed-bank-accounts.md

 Currently, the `PUT bankFeedAccounts` endpoint handles the creation and updates of bank feed accounts.
 After November 15, 2023, it will be replaced by the new `POST bankFeedAccounts` endpoint.
 The new endpoint will use the same schema and will only manage the creation of new bank feed accounts, providing a clearer and more functional API.
 It will return an error if the account ID already exists for the data connection.

-After November 15, 2023, the POST bankFeedAccounts endpoint will only manage the creation of new bank feed accounts, providing clearer and more functional API.

 ## Action required​